v8/v8.dev/src/blog/speeding-up-v8-heap-snapshots.md

 So over 30% of the snapshot generation time was spent on `ComputeStringHash()`, but why?

 Let’s first talk about `StringsStorage`.
 Its purpose is to store a unique copy of all the strings that will be used in the heap snapshot.
-For fast access and avoiding duplicates, this class uses a flatmap: a hashmap backed by an array, where collisions are handled by storing elements in the next position of the array.
+For fast access and avoiding duplicates, this class uses a flatmap: a hashmap backed by an array, where collisions are handled by storing elements in the next free location in the array.

 I started to suspect that the problem could be caused by collisions, which could lead to long searches in the array.
-But I needed to prove it.
 So I added exhaustive logs to see the generated hash keys and, on insertion, see how far it was between the expected position calculated from the hash key and the actual position the entry ended up in due to collisions.

 In the logs, things were… not right: the offset of many items was over 20, and in the worst case, in the order of thousands!

-Part of the problem was caused by the scripts using strings for lots of numbers - and especially a big range of numbers from 1 to several hundreds without gaps.
-The hash key algorithm had two implementations, one for numbers and another for other strings.
-While the string hash function was quite classical, the implementation for the numbers would basically return the value of the number prefixed by the number of digits:
+Part of the problem was caused by numeric strings - especially strings for a wide range of consecutive numbers.
+The hash key algorithm had two implementations, one for numeric strings and another for other strings.
+While the string hash function was quite classical, the implementation for the numeric strings would basically return the value of the number prefixed by the number of digits:

 ```
 ValueBits := 24